The Met Office house one of their automatic computerised data loggers (CDL) at our playing fields at Bablake in Coundon, Coventry.

 There are two separate wind vanes and anemometers, one for the MO and one for us!

 The Met Office equipment records soil temperatures for agricultural users at 10cm 30cm & 100cm but only at 0900hr each day, whereas the Bablake AWS records soil temperatures for every hour at 10cm 20cm 30cm 50cm and 100cm depths.

-The Met Office do not record sunshine duration, just solar radiation, neither does the MO AWS record pressure.
-Of course the Bablake CDL records both sunshine and pressure!
+The Met Office record sunshine duration, and solar radiation, though it does not record atmospheric pressure, though the Bablake CDL does log pressure!